 Hopefully, you now have a completely functional website and a budding knowledge and interest in web development.
 If you’ve gained either of those things, I’ve done my job!

 Remember, if you need any help, you can contact me.
 I’ll either help you directly or point you to people or resources that can be of assistance.
-You can also just connect with me without a need for help – I’d love to meet you!
-Follow me on Twitter:
+You can also just connect with me on Twitter without a need for help – I’d love to meet you!

 Good luck!

 Did you find this tutorial useful?
 Want to give back a little?
-I’d love it if you used one of the buttons in the sidebar to share this post!
-It only takes a couple seconds (heck, the Facebook button probably takes less than one second), and it helps other students find College Info Geek.
+It only takes a second to share this post on Facebook or Twitter, and it helps other students find College Info Geek.
+Or, you can use the image to the right for sharing on Pinterest!
 Thanks!!!

 If you want to get updates when I release more great content like this in the future, be sure to sign up for my email newsletter below!